hiteshcoder/DLS/README.md

 4.Show me the value of learning rate that you have taken https://www.kaggle.com/mohansacharya/graduate-admissions

+Assignment -2
+1.Complete the code in session 5
+2.Implement the code for the data set of assignment 2, random states-20 , iteration =10000 , learning rate =1.2
+3.Change the parameteres , or change whatever is changable and produce a good accuracy for test.
+Compare with train and comment about bias and variance

 session -1
 Understanding logistic regression and implementation in python This session also contains the conversion of linear regression to logistic regression